MYavuzYAGIS/Automotive-Cybersecurity/Protocols & Cyber.md

 **Ethernet:**

 To capture a packet flow, you need to follow full OSI 7 layers individually and another problem is many fields are dynamically assigned per instance.

+<u>**Diagnostics**</u>

+**Canbus:**

+- Using UDS protocol,

+- Many attack options like hacker engaging diagnostics while normal driving.

+- Detection and some prevention is possible but somewhat complex since it must be based on a combination of considerations such as vehicle context and usage of transport protocols.

+**Ethernet:**

+- based on DoIP and layered UDS protocol.

+- Complex mechanism with multiple architectures and implementatitions(like DHCP)

+- Many attack options like hacker engaging diagnostics while normal driving.

+- sometimes detection is complex, especially if attacker is launched from compromised ECU from within the vehicle.

+<u>**Diagnostics**</u>

+**Canbus:**

+**Ethernet:**